Susan Christie

 Susan Christie is an American singer from Philadelphia, Pennsylvania.
-She is best known for a minor hit folk song “I Love Onions” (1966) and for her critically acclaimed solo psychedelic-folk album Paint A Lady (2006).
+She is best known for her hit folk song “I Love Onions” (1966) and for her critically acclaimed solo psychedelic-folk album Paint A Lady (2006).
+Her song "Rainy Day" from Paint A Lady is featured in the film Everything Everywhere All at Once (2022).

 Early career

-A gifted child, Susan Christie met music producer and director John Hill while the two were involved in a junior-high play.
+Susan Christie studied at Berklee College of Music in Boston, Massachusetts along with future music producer and director John Hill, who she had met in junior high school when they were involved in a play.
 Most of her future music was produced in collaboration with Hill, with whom she was also romantically involved.
-Following high school, the two studied together at Berklee College of Music in Boston, Massachusetts.
-During this time, they came to the attention of Cameo-Parkway record producer Dave Appell, which inspired both Christie and Hill to begin seriously pursuing music as a career.
+While at Berklee, they came to the attention of Cameo-Parkway record producer Dave Appell, which inspired both Christie and Hill to begin seriously pursuing music as a career.
 Their first collaboration was a folk group called The Highlanders, who performed live at various folk festivals during the mid 1960s.

 Although Susan Christie is not credited as a songwriter, several songs were written specifically with her in mind, most notably by John Hill, David Cochrane, and Bill Soden.
 In 1966, Christie and Hill recorded two folk-pop songs, “When Love Comes” and “No One Can Hear You Cry” which they unsuccessfully tried selling to various record labels.
 The songs were eventually released through the Chante label as a single but failed to chart, and were subsequently pushed aside in favor of new projects.
 Some forty years later they were included as the final two tracks on the album Paint A Lady, where they earned much critical praise.

 "I Love Onions"

 Susan Christie's first taste of success came with the release of the novelty-folk song “I Love Onions” on April 11, 1966.
 The song, written by John Hill and David Cochrane, cost the couple $700 to produce and was picked up by Columbia Records.
 Described as having a catchy, quirky sound reminiscent of the 1920s, Christie's breathy vocals are featured with a chorus of kazoo, harmonica, and backup singers.
 The last verse is recited in an Elmer Fudd type of voice.

 The song was well received, but only peaked at #63 on the Billboard Hot 100 chart.
-Released internationally, “I Love Onions” charted highest in Canada, where it came in at #19 on the RPM 100 national singles on August 1, 1966.
-It was featured in episodes of Captain Kangaroo, and later adapted for several television ads, including a 1980 Turtles Chocolate commercial.
+Released internationally, “I Love Onions” charted highest in Canada, where it came in at #19 on the RPM 100 national singles on August 1, 1966, and #5 on the CHUM Chart.
+It was featured in episodes of Captain Kangaroo, and later adapted for several television ads, including the debut of Funyuns in 1969 and a 1980 Turtles Chocolate commercial.
 The original single of “I Love Onions” features a second Hill - Cochrane song, “Take Me As You Find Me” on the b-side.